banelemasuku270-tech/IT-support-portfolio/README.md

 Performed troubleshooting steps to resolve the issue:

 - Checked Device Manager for hardware changes
-- Identified that Power management USB ROOT HUB properties(tab) was checked so i unchecked it and i updated drivers.
+- Identified that power management settings for the USB Root Hub were enabled .
+- Disabled power management setting and updated USB drivers
 - Restarted the computer

 ![troubleshooting](hardware-keyboard-diagnostic..PNG)